A Thanksgiving potluck at work is a great team-building activity to celebrate the holiday together and drive employee engagement.

 Get the recipe for Grandmother's Buttermilk Cornbread at AllRecipes.com.

 16. Sweet Potato Fries

-If your Thanksgiving potluck is going to have loads of guests in a standing-room only conference room, sweet potato fries are a fun alternative to a classic side dish that will make it super easy for everyone to chow down.
-Bonus points if you add a maple or mashmallow dipping sauce instead of ketchup to keep in line with the season.
+If your Thanksgiving potluck is going to have loads of guests in a standing-room-only conference room, sweet potato fries are a fun alternative to a classic side dish that will make it super easy for everyone to chow down.
+Bonus points if you add a maple or marshmallow dipping sauce instead of ketchup to keep in line with the season.

-Get the recipe for Oven Baked Sweet Potato Fries at AllRecipes.com
+Get the recipe for Sweet Potato Fries at AllRecipes.com.

 17. Pumpkin Pecan Cheesecake

 Go a little against the grain for dessert and your coworkers will love you for it.
 There might be a lot of pies on the conference room table, but you can wow with a pumpkin and pecan cheesecake that combos the best of the best in Thanksgiving desserts.
 Just don't forget the whipped cream.